-Hist.: UOO 14-1981(Temp), f. & ef.
-10-28-81; UOO 1-1982, f. & ef.
-1-18-82; UOO 5-1985, f. & ef.
+Hist.: UOO 14-198 ((Temp), f. & cert. ef.
+10-28-81; UOO 1-1982, f. & cert. ef.
+1-18-82; UOO 5-1985, f. & cert. ef.
 12-31-85; UOO 3-1995, f.
 6-12-95, cert. ef.
-6-15-95

-Prohibited Discrimination, Discriminatory Harassment and Sexual Harassment
+Prohibited Discrimination, Discriminatory Harassment, and Sexual Harassment

 Using arbitrary or capricious grounds to make available or to deny educational or professional opportunity to other members of the University community is unprofessional conduct and may constitute prohibited discrimination under the University's and the Oregon State Board of Higher Education's rules.
-Prohibited discrimination including sexual harassment of students, faculty, or staff by other members of the University community is prohibited both by law and this rule.
+Prohibited discrimination including discriminatory harassment and sexual harassment of students, faculty, or staff by other members of the University community is prohibited both by law and this rule.
 Unwelcome sexual activity by persons abusing positions of economic, supervisory, or academic power is inherently oppressive.
-Sexual harassment, regardless of the relative power of the harasser, is disruptive of the workplace and campus life, and it acts to deny its object equal opportunity as a student or an employee.
-Sexual harassment shall not be tolerated at the University of Oregon:
+Discriminatory harassment, including sexual harassment, regardless of the relative power of the harasser, is disruptive of the workplace and campus life, and it acts to deny its object equal opportunity as a student or an employee.
+Discriminatory harassment, including sexual harassment, shall not be tolerated at the University of Oregon: